graphile/graphile.github.io/src/pages/postgraphile/reserved-keywords.md

 - [Table, Function] `node` - conflicts with the GraphQL root `node(...)` interface.
 - [Column, Argument] `order_by` / `orderBy` - Used by PostGraphile for ordering, may cause issues when declared as a function argument or table column.
 - [Column] `primary_key` - we automatically add `orderBy: PRIMARY_KEY_ASC` to ordering, if you have a column called `primary_key` then this value will be generated twice and cause issues.
+- [Schema, Table] `nodeId` - if there exists multiple schemas with the same table name inside of them, it can cause issues with the nodeId, or GraphQL ID, by making non-unique IDs and calls utilizing those IDs will return `null`.
+In order to avoid this, the plugin PgNodeAliasPostGraphile can be utilized to include the schema in addition to the table name making those IDs unique.
+A full run would look like the following: `postgraphile --skip-plugins graphile-build-pg:PgNodeAliasPostGraphile`.

 There are other potential conflicts too, if you discover more conflicts then please consider using the "Edit this page" link above to suggest some changes!